30-Second Overview

 Promotion of Aesthetic Education

-Primary and Secondary School Art Education Through teacher training, art institutions influence aesthetic education throughout Taiwan:
+Through teacher training, arts institutions influence aesthetic education across Taiwan:

 - In-service training for art teachers